oletimmers/quiz-place/README.md

 In order to examine the resources created by cert-manager, you can run `kubectl get all -n cert-manager` and `kubectl get apiservice`.

+### Building the images and deploying to kubernetes

 6) Build the Docker Image for the backend by navigating to the `backend` folder and running `sudo docker build .`
 7) Check the newly built image using `sudo docker images` and use the image-id to tag the image with the correct IP address: